hoffmangroup/newmap/docs/source/commands.rst

 Positional Arguments
 --------------------
+- `kmer-length`: The length of the k-mer to use for mappability.
 - `unique_count_files`: One or more unique count files to generate mappability from.
 The resulting mappability from each unique file will be appended to files specified by the ``single-read-bed-file`` and ``multi-read-wig-file``